Detecting Initial System-Environment Correlations from a Single Observable: Abstract

 \section{Abstract}

-We address the problem of detecting initial system--environment correlations when the environment is not directly accessible.
-Most existing approaches rely on full state tomography or multiple system preparations, which can be experimentally demanding.
+Initial correlations between a quantum system and its environment can strongly influence open-system dynamics and invalidate standard reduced-dynamics descriptions.
+Detecting such correlations is therefore an important problem, but most existing approaches require state tomography, multiple system preparations, or some degree of access to the environment.

-We show that, for a known interaction, it can be sufficient to monitor a single expectation value of the system.
-Focusing on a qubit interacting with an environment via isotropic Heisenberg exchange, we derive exact bounds on the signal $z(t)=\langle\sigma_z^S\rangle(t)$ that hold for all factorized initial states.
-These bounds define a \emph{factorized envelope}: if an observed trajectory exits this envelope at any time, initial system--environment correlations are certified.
+Here we show that initial system--environment correlations can be certified using only a single calibrated system observable when the interaction is known.
+For a qubit interacting with an environment via isotropic Heisenberg exchange, we derive exact bounds on the signal $z(t)=\langle\sigma_z^S\rangle(t)$ that hold for all factorized initial states sharing the same calibrated reduced system state.
+These bounds define a \emph{factorized envelope}: if an observed trajectory exits this envelope, initial correlations are unambiguously certified.

-From a reduced-dynamics perspective, the envelope admits a clear operational interpretation as the admissible region generated by the standard product assignment (embedding) map, which serves as a null model for uncorrelated preparations.
-Envelope violations therefore rule out the entire product-assignment class using only a single calibrated observable.

-We illustrate the method using three families of correlated initial states and observe clear envelope violations, including cases in which the reduced system state is maximally mixed.
-We further show that the same single-observable logic extends to an exactly solvable pure-dephasing spin--boson model with an infinite environment, where factorized initial states generate a simple coherence envelope whose violation certifies initial correlations.
-Overall, our results demonstrate that single-axis measurements, combined with a one-time calibration of $\rho_S(0)$, can certify initial system--environment correlations without tomography or environment access.
+The witness requires only single-axis measurements after a one-time calibration of $\rho_S(0)$ and does not rely on environment access or state tomography.
+We illustrate the method for several families of correlated initial states and show that the same single-observable logic extends to an exactly solvable pure-dephasing spin--boson model with an infinite environment.